 What is a neck fracture?

-A neck fracture, also known as a broken neck or a cervical fracture, refers to a break in one or more of the bones found in the cervical (neck) portion of the spine.
-A fractured vertebrae in the neck it is a very serious condition which can result in paralysis and even death.
-It is important to seek medical help immediately when a neck fracture is suspected and to prevent any neck movement after the injury to stop further complications.
+Also known as a broken neck or a cervical fracture, it is a break in one or more of the bones found in the cervical (neck) portion of the spine.
+A fractured vertebrae in the neck is a very serious condition which can result in paralysis and even death.
+It is important to seek medical help immediately when a neck fracture is suspected and to prevent any movement after the injury to stop further complications.

 - Fall from a height